-We have compiled a list of commonly asked questions that have been asked over the years and provided answers below.
-If there is a question you do not see in the list, contact us and we will consider adding it to the list!
+We have compiled a list of commonly asked questions that have been posed over the years and provided answers below.
+If there is a question you do not see on the list, contact us, and we will consider adding it to the list!

 Frequently Asked Questions

 Young's Landscape Management, Inc.